fb0801/python-platformer-2/README.md

 # python-platformer

 <h2>Description:</h2>
-Making a platformer using Python and pygame to see how we can transfrom the text based quiz game once it is completed
+Making a platformer using Python and pygame to see how we can transfrom the <a href="https://github.com/fb0801/python-text-game" target="_blank">text based game</a> once it is completed

 <h2>ToDo:</h2>